The Saturday Evening Post

-The Saturday Evening Post is an American magazine, currently published six times a year.
-It was issued weekly under this title from 1897 until 1963, then every two weeks until 1969.
-From the 1920s to the 1960s, it was one of the most widely circulated and influential magazines within the American middle class, with fiction, non-fiction, cartoons and features that reached two million homes every week.
-The magazine declined in readership through the 1960s, and in 1969 The Saturday Evening Post folded for two years before being revived as a quarterly publication with an emphasis on medical articles in 1971.
+The Saturday Evening Post is an American magazine published six times a year.
+It was published weekly from 1897 until 1963, and then every other week until 1969.
+From the 1920s to the 1960s, it was one of the most widely circulated and influential magazines among the American middle class, with fiction, nonfiction, cartoons, and features that reached two million homes every week.

+In the 1960s, the magazine's readership began to decline.
+In 1969, The Saturday Evening Post folded for two years before being revived as a quarterly publication with an emphasis on medical articles in 1971.

 As of the late 2000s, The Saturday Evening Post is published six times a year by the Saturday Evening Post Society, which purchased the magazine in 1982.
 The magazine was redesigned in 2013.

 History

-Rise
+19th century

-The Saturday Evening Post was first published in 1821 in the same printing shop at 53 Market Street in Philadelphia where the Benjamin Franklin-founded Pennsylvania Gazette had been published in the 18th century.
+The Saturday Evening Post was first published in 1821 in the same printing shop at 53 Market Street in Philadelphia, where the Benjamin Franklin-founded Pennsylvania Gazette was published in the 18th century.
 While the Gazette ceased publication in 1800, ten years after Franklin's death, the Post links its history to the original magazine.

-Heyday

-The Post grew to become the most widely circulated weekly magazine in America.
+Cyrus H. K. Curtis, publisher of the Ladies' Home Journal, bought the Post for $1,000 in 1897.
+Under the ownership of the Curtis Publishing Company, the Post grew to become the most widely circulated weekly magazine in the United States.
 The magazine gained prominent status under the leadership of its longtime editor George Horace Lorimer (1899–1937).

-The Saturday Evening Post published current event articles, editorials, human interest pieces, humor, illustrations, a letter column, poetry (with contributions submitted by readers), single-panel gag cartoons (including Hazel by Ted Key) and stories by the leading writers of the time.
+The Saturday Evening Post published current event articles, editorials, human interest pieces, humor, illustrations, a letter column, poetry with contributions submitted by readers, single-panel gag cartoons, including Hazel by Ted Key, and stories by leading writers of the time.
 It was known for commissioning lavish illustrations and original works of fiction.
 Illustrations were featured on the cover and embedded in stories and advertising.
 Some Post illustrations continue to be reproduced as posters or prints, especially those by Norman Rockwell.

+20th century

+In 1929, at the beginning of the Mexican Repatriation, The Saturday Evening Post ran a series on the racial inferiority of Mexicans.

-In 1954 it published its first articles on the role of the US in deposing Mohammad Mosaddegh, Prime Minister of Iran, in 1953.
+In 1954, it published its first articles on the role of the U.S. in deposing Mohammad Mosaddegh, Prime Minister of Iran, in 1953.
 The article was based on materials leaked by CIA director Allen Dulles.

-Decline

 The Post readership began to decline in the late 1950s and 1960s.
 In general, the decline of general interest magazines was blamed on television, which competed for advertisers and readers' attention.
 The Post had problems retaining readers: the public's taste in fiction was changing, and the Post's conservative politics and values appealed to a declining number of people.
 Content by popular writers became harder to obtain.
 Prominent authors drifted away to newer magazines offering more money and status.
 As a result, the Post published more articles on current events and cut costs by replacing illustrations with photographs for covers and advertisements.